 Supporting Healthy Families

 A strong and healthy family sets the stage for the growth and development of healthy children.
 Being a parent is a challenging and stressful role.
 CHC contributes to healthy families by creating opportunities for individual and group support, education, and social activities for young families.
-CHC's Nurturing Families Program of home visitation to new families at risk is one strategy.
+The CHC Nurturing Families Program of home visitation to new families at risk is one strategy.
 The Family Wellness Center is CHC's Family Education and Enrichment center.
 The FWC's are located in both Middletown and New Britain, but are open to all residents of Connecticut.
 Programs are primarily for children (ages birth-5 years) and their parents or caregivers.
 Programs include toddler playgroups, mother's support groups, parent education classes, and nutrition and movement classes.
 All programs are free to attend.

 Domestic Violence Shelter and Community Services